AlexanderMilner/AlexanderMilner.github.io/_pages/about.md

 I spend most of my spare time either playing in orchestras or conducting them and I currently hold the position of conductor of the Edinburgh University Sinfonia.
 Whilst at Durham, I conducted the Durham University Symphony Orchestra from September 2021 until June 2024 as well the Durham Choral Society, the Durham Opera Ensemble and the Durham Light Opera Group.

-My government name is Alex(ander) but my nickname is Monty and I am to be called either!
+My government name is Alex(ander) but my nickname is Monty and I am happy to be called either!